U.S. Department of State Seal

 • Motorcyclists must wear helmets.

-• Speed limits and laws are rigorously enforced.
+• Speed limits and laws are strictly enforced.
 Speed limits vary throughout Australia and are measured in kilometers, not miles.
-Be aware that speed cameras are everywhere and you will be ticketed for driving over the speed limit.
+Be aware that speed cameras are everywhere, and you will be ticketed for driving over the speed limit.

 • Roads and streets are frequently narrower and less graded than U.S. highways.

-• Outside major metropolitan areas, most highways are two-lane roads with significant distances between destinations.
+• Outside major cities, most highways are two-lane roads with long distances between destinations.

-• When driving in Australia, exercise caution while passing or merging with adjacent traffic.
+• When driving in Australia, use caution while passing or merging with adjacent traffic.

-• If driving in rural areas, be alert to free-roaming animals, such as kangaroos, and "road-trains" (several semi-truck trailers connected together).
+• If driving in rural areas, stay alert for free-roaming animals, like kangaroos, and "road-trains,” several semi-truck trailers connected together.

 • Passing road-trains is dangerous, and you should pull over to allow on-coming road-trains to pass to avoid being sideswiped.